Elev8+ logo Elev8+ Trading

 Use Case: Triangles are great for awareness, but they require you to manually verify the level.

-Rule: Never take a triangle unless it is touching a line.
+Rule: Never take a triangle unless it is at a key level or has confluence with the other indicators.

 The LS Label (The Sniper)